Car Insurance - What Is it and Why Need It?

 Bodily Injury and Property Damage

-Property Damage: pays for accident damage you are responsible for, such as someone's vehicle, a light pole, or any inanimate object.
+Property Damage: This coverage helps cover for accident damage you are responsible for, such as damage to someone's vehicle, a light pole, or any inanimate object.

 Uninsured Motorist and Underinsured Motorist;

-Uninsured Motorist: covers you if you have medical expenses, and injuries from an accident when the other party is at fault, but they have no auto insurance.
+This coverage helps you if you have medical expenses and injuries from an accident when the other party is at fault but has no auto insurance.
 The amount you receive is normally based on a court judgment and is also subject to the limits you select.
-If your injuries are determined to be $500,000 and the limits you select are $250,000, the most you can receive is $250,000.
+If your injuries are determined to be worth $500,000 and the limits you select are $250,000, the most you can receive is $250,000.

-Underinsured Motorist: is the same as Uninsured Motorist, except the other party at fault has some insurance, but not enough to pay what you were awarded.
-If you were awarded $500,000 and the other party paid $100,000, then your policy would pay the difference between the $100,000 and $500,000 subject to the limits you carry.
-If you selected $250,000 Underinsured limits on your policy it would pay $150,000.
+Underinsured Motorist: This is the same as uninsured motorist, except the other party at fault has some insurance, but not enough to pay what you were awarded.
+If you were awarded $500,000 and the other party paid $100,000, then your policy would pay the difference between the $100,000 and $500,000, subject to the limits you carry.
+If you selected $250,000 Underinsured limits on your policy, it would pay $150,000.

 Comprehensive Coverage